 Inward movement from Bangladesh witnessed marginal decline in 2018: NCRB

-New Delhi, Jan 20: The latest data provided by the National Crime Records Bureau states that there had been a major jump in the number of people trying to cross over from India to Bangladesh.
+New Delhi, Jan 20: The latest data provided by the National Crime Records Bureau (NCRB) states that there had been a major jump in the number of people trying to cross over from India to Bangladesh.

 The NCRB data says that in 2018, there were 2,971 persons arrested by the BSF as opposed to 1,800 in 2017.
 Most of them were women and children the data also states.